CCMMMA/wacommplusplus/README.md

 It is used to compute the transport and diffusion of pollutants for assessing the water quality for mussel farming and fish breeding.

-In WaComM, several basic algorithms have been optimized and, in order to improve its performance on a High-Performance Computing environment, some features like restarting and parallelization techniques in shared memory environments have been added.
+In WaComM, several basic algorithms have been optimized, and in order to improve its performance on a High-Performance Computing environment, some features like restarting and parallelization techniques in shared memory environments have been added.

 Pollutants are modeled as inert Lagrangian particles.

 No interactions with other particles or feedback are included in the model.
-The pollution sources are defined as a geographic location in terms of longitude, latitude, and depth, the total amount of Lagrangian particles released in one hour, and the emission profile that could be set statically or change during the simulation.
+The pollution sources are defined as a geographic location in terms of longitude, latitude, depth, the total amount of Lagrangian particles released in one hour, and the emission profile that could be set statically or changed during the simulation.

 The WaComM system can be used in more ways: as a decision support tool, to aid in the selection of the best suitable